TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- since it will also store player information
 	- server entropy serializer

-- mode-agnostic sever vars
-	- arena_server_vars
-	- these actually can be called vars, why not

 - Letting servers adjust the speed of the game
 	- bomb mode doesn't do timing, it just advances whenever asked, but it has to effecctively use the delta information